Where We Belong (album)

 Where We Belong is the third studio album by Irish boy band Boyzone.
 The album was released on 25 May 1998 by Polydor Records.
 Five singles were released from the album, including a cover version of "I Love the Way You Love Me".
 The album became a top 10 album in eleven countries.
-It was the group's first and only album to be released in the United States, where it charted at number 167 on the Billboard 200.
+It was the group's second album to be released in the United States, where it charted at number 167 on the Billboard 200.
 Where We Belong is also the third and final studio album Boyzone released before the death of Stephen Gately, 11 years later.